pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Failsafe supported.
 Once failsafe values for the 8 channels have been configured in Custom mode, wait for the RX to learn them, then set Failsafe to Receiver.

-Telemetry supported: RX RSSI, TX LQI (percentage of received telemetry packets), A1 and A2.
+Telemetry supported: RX RSSI, TX LQI (percentage of received telemetry packets), A1 and A2 with a Ratio=25.5 and Offset=0.

 Extended limits supported.